Canner/vulcan-sql/README.md

 `yaml parameters: userId: in: query validators: # set your validator here. - name: 'number' `
 </details>

-### Step 2: Build self-serve documentation and catalog
+### Step 2: Build self-service documentation and catalog

 VulcanSQL will automatically build documentation and catalog for you.